Giusseppe-97/Uncertainty_Quantification/docs/pages/demos/demos.md

 * TOC
 {:toc}

-The pages found here showcase how to run the codes.
-Experimental datasets are given as csv files, the codes are written in Jupyter Notebooks and going through them you can visualize the results.
+The getting started link found here will guide you and showcase the main sections of this project.
+First, visit the background theory behind the Galerkin and the collocation methods.
+Then, visit the analysis tab, where you can see the example problems and the interpretation of their solutions.
+Finally, visit Matlab and python links to understand how to run the codes.
+The python codes are written in Jupyter Notebooks to go through them and visualize the results.
+For the Matlab code, you need to download them and run them on your own.
+This is better explained in the installation window on the left.